rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 ## Communication

-In this section we will use two MPI library functions to send data from one rank to another.
+In this section we will use two MPI library functions, `MPI_Send` and `MPI_Recv`, to send data from one rank to another.
-These are `MPI_Send` and `MPI_Recv`.
-They are the basic building blocks for essentially all of the more specialized MPI commands described later.
+- `MPI_Send`/`MPI_Recv` are the basic building blocks for essentially all of the more specialized MPI commands described later.
-They are also the basic communication tools in your MPI application.
+- They are also the basic communication tools in your MPI application.
-Since `MPI_Send` and `MPI_Recv` involve two ranks, they are called "point-to-point" communication (unlike "global" communication mentioned in lesson 2).
+- Since they involve two ranks, they are called "point-to-point" communication (unlike "collective" communication which will be described later).

 ![send-receive]({{ page.root }}{% link fig/02-send-recv.png %})